exercism/elixir/docs/ABOUT.md

 Elixir has "First Class Documentation" meaning comments that can be attached to a function, making it easier to retrieve.
 Regular expressions are also given first class treatment, removing awkward escaping within strings.

-Elixir programmers have been able to achieve handle thousands of requests and responses *concurrently* on a single server node.
+Programmers use Elixir to handle thousands of requests and responses *concurrently* on a single server node.
 It has been used successfully for microservices that need to consume and serve a multitude of APIs rapidly.

 The [Phoenix framework](http://www.phoenixframework.org/) helps structure Elixir applications for the web.